PulockDas/Player-Selection/README.md

 It can sort out the best players of the three cricket fields - Batsman, Bowlers and lastly all rounders.
 The list results in a sorted list of players depending on their performance.
 So, one only needs to give the data of their corresponding players and they can easily find out their best playing team.

+# Features
+- Sorted list of top batsman
+- Sorted list of top bowlers
+- Database to store the records of players
+- User friendly interface
+- Simple and easy to use

 # Instructions
 CricBoss is very to use as it's a user friendly application.
 For any academy that wants to use its features, the instructions are
 - Register your academy